shinyorg/shiny/readme.md

-﻿# Shiny for Microsoft Application UI (MAUI), Xamarin Forms, Xamarin Native, & Blazor WebAssembly
+﻿# Shiny v3 ALPHA for Microsoft Application UI (MAUI), Xamarin, & WebAssembly
 <img src="https://github.com/shinyorg/shiny/raw/master/art/logo.png" width="100" />

+## THIS IS THE ALPHA/UNSTABLE BRANCH - FOR STABLE XAMARIN [GO HERE](https://github.com/shinyorg/shiny/tree/v2.7.0)

 Shiny is a cross platform framework designed to make working with device services and background processes easy, testable, and consistent while bringing things like dependency injection & logging in a structured way to your code!